wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 - dbt unit tests 🧱 waiting for 1.8 release and how if i need to wait for mother duck

 - if a upstream dependancy for dbt breaks then the whole of the dbt run fails.
+- in dev the missing_member_column() macro in sql doesnt seem to execute via the post hook.

 - ✅ move to dagster+
   - for catalog [dagster+](https://www.youtube.com/watch?v=_Z4xxZYEQNs&t=5s)